Generating Permutations with Restricted Containers: Introduction

-For the rest of the introduction we review some basic definitions about permutation patterns and present a fundamental result describing classes generated by a $\C$-machine.
-We are solely concerned with \emph{classical permutation patterns}, in which the permutation $\pi$ \emph{contains} the permutation $\sigma$ if $\pi$ contains a subsequence \emph{order isomorphic} (i.e., with the same pairwise comparisons) as $\sigma$.
+We are solely concerned with classical permutation patterns, in which the permutation $\pi$ \emph{contains} the permutation $\sigma$ if $\pi$ contains a subsequence \emph{order isomorphic} (i.e., with the same pairwise comparisons) to $\sigma$.
 Otherwise, $\pi$ \emph{avoids} $\sigma$.
 For example, $53412$ contains $321$, as evidenced by any of the subsequences $531$, $532$, $541$, or $542$.
 The containment relation is a partial order, and a \emph{permutation class} is a downset, or lower order ideal, of permutations under this order.
-It follows readily that for any permutation class $\C$, the set of permutations that can be generated via the $\C$-machine also forms a permutation class.

 As with any downset in a poset, every permutation class can be described as

 for some set $B$ of permutations.
 We may take the set $B$ to be an \emph{antichain}, i.e., a set of pairwise incomparable permutations, and if $B$ is an antichain its choice is unique, and we refer to it as the \emph{basis} of the class in question.
 Given a permutation class $\C$ and nonnegative integer $n$, we denote by $\C_n$ the set of permutations in $\C$ of length $n$, and refer to